bcdannyboy/spreadfinder/README.md

 # SpreadFinder

 SpreadFinder is a Python tool designed to identify and rank optimal options spreads based on various criteria such as probability of success, return on risk (ROR), and options pricing.
-The tool supports both bull put spreads and iron condor spreads for a specified stock symbol within a given date range.
+The tool supports both bull put spreads and iron condor spreads for specified stock symbols within a given date range.

 ## Features

-- Fetches option chains for a specified stock symbol within a given date range.
+- Fetches option chains for specified stock symbols within a given date range.
 - Identifies and ranks the following spreads:
   - Bull Put
   - Iron Condor
-- Utilizes Sobol-sequencing based Monte Carlo simulations to estimate probabilities of profit.
+- Utilizes Monte Carlo simulations to estimate probabilities of profit.
 - Employs Black-Scholes option pricing.
 - Implements Binomial pricing for American options.
 - Uses GARCH model for estimating historical volatility.